HistoryExplore the History of Wexford Racecourse

 Immediate effect was felt as the top trainers began to send runners to the track.
 Bigger fields and better racing results.
 With the track in order the management turned its attention to improving the facilities for patrons.
 On 31 May 1996 the Minister of Agriculture, Ivan Yates T.D. opened the new stand complete with bars and Tote betting facilities.
 Minister Yates returned to open the Ivy Room in 1998 comprising of a bar and restaurant.

-Improvement work at Wexford Racecourse continues to the present, 2 furlongs have been added to the track and the direction of racing was changed to right to left in early 2015.
+Improvement work at Wexford Racecourse continues to the present, 2 furlongs have been added to the track and the direction of racing was changed from right to left in early 2015.
 The reservoir has been moved in order to widen the eastern end of the track and irrigation has been updated.
-Track widening which is ongoing will allow fresh ground for 2-day meetings in late 2016.
+Track widening, which is ongoing, will allow fresh ground for 2-day racing.
 All toilet facilities have been upgraded to the highest standard.
 Stabling has been greatly improved and increased.
 The jockeys and valets area has been extended and upgraded and the Weigh Room is next for upgrading.